airadavometra/airadavometra-next/README.md

 ## Contribution Guidelines

 Since it's my personal website, I don't accept contributions.
-Though if you want to repost a bug or suggest an improvement - please create an issue, I'll appreciate it.
+Though if you want to report a bug or suggest an improvement - please create an issue, I'll appreciate it.